bitcoin-dot-org/developer.bitcoin.org/devguide/payment_processing.rst

 -  The details of Charlie’s order, including items ordered and shipping address.

--  An order total in satoshis, perhaps created by converting prices in :ref:`fiat <term-fiat>` to prices in satoshis.
+-  An order total in satoshis, perhaps created by converting prices in :term:`fiat <Fiat>` to prices in satoshis.

 -  An expiration time when that total will no longer be acceptable.

 -  A pubkey script to which Charlie should send payment.
 Typically this will be a P2PKH or P2SH pubkey script containing a unique (never before used) `secp256k1 <http://www.secg.org/sec2-v2.pdf>`__ public key.

-After adding all that information to the database, Bob’s server displays a :ref:`“bitcoin:” URI <term-bitcoin-uri>` for Charlie to click to pay.
+After adding all that information to the database, Bob’s server displays a :term:`“bitcoin:” URI <Bitcoin uri>` for Charlie to click to pay.

-Charlie clicks on the :ref:`“bitcoin:” URI <term-bitcoin-uri>` in his browser.
+Charlie clicks on the :term:`“bitcoin:” URI <Bitcoin uri>` in his browser.
 His browser’s URI handler sends the URI to his wallet program.
-The wallet is aware of the Payment Protocol, so it parses the :ref:`“r” <term-r-parameter>` parameter and sends an HTTP GET to that URL looking for a :ref:`PaymentRequest <term-paymentrequest>` message.
+The wallet is aware of the Payment Protocol, so it parses the :term:`“r” <R parameter>` parameter and sends an HTTP GET to that URL looking for a :term:`PaymentRequest <PaymentRequest>` message.

-The :ref:`PaymentRequest <term-paymentrequest>` message returned may include private information, such as Charlie’s mailing address, but the wallet must be able to access it without using prior authentication, such as HTTP cookies, so a publicly accessible HTTPS URL with a guess-resistant part is typically used.
+The :term:`PaymentRequest <PaymentRequest>` message returned may include private information, such as Charlie’s mailing address, but the wallet must be able to access it without using prior authentication, such as HTTP cookies, so a publicly accessible HTTPS URL with a guess-resistant part is typically used.
 The unique public key created for the payment request can be used to create a unique identifier.
-This is why, in the example URI above, the :ref:`PaymentRequest <term-paymentrequest>` URL contains the P2PKH address: ``https://example.com/pay/mjSk1Ny9spzU2fouzYgLqGUD8U41iR35QN``
+This is why, in the example URI above, the :term:`PaymentRequest <PaymentRequest>` URL contains the P2PKH address: ``https://example.com/pay/mjSk1Ny9spzU2fouzYgLqGUD8U41iR35QN``

-After receiving the HTTP GET to the URL above, the :ref:`PaymentRequest <term-paymentrequest>`-generating CGI program on Bob’s webserver takes the unique identifier from the URL and looks up the corresponding details in the database.
-It then creates a :ref:`PaymentDetails <term-paymentdetails>` message with the following information:
+After receiving the HTTP GET to the URL above, the :term:`PaymentRequest <PaymentRequest>`-generating CGI program on Bob’s webserver takes the unique identifier from the URL and looks up the corresponding details in the database.
+It then creates a :term:`PaymentDetails <PaymentDetails>` message with the following information:

 -  The amount of the order in satoshis and the pubkey script to be paid.

 -  A memo containing the list of items ordered, so Charlie knows what he’s paying for.
 It may also include Charlie’s mailing address so he can double-check it.

--  The time the :ref:`PaymentDetails <term-paymentdetails>` message was created plus the time it expires.
+-  The time the :term:`PaymentDetails <PaymentDetails>` message was created plus the time it expires.

 -  A URL to which Charlie’s wallet should send its completed transaction.

-That :ref:`PaymentDetails <term-paymentdetails>` message is put inside a :ref:`PaymentRequest <term-paymentrequest>` message.
+That :term:`PaymentDetails <PaymentDetails>` message is put inside a :term:`PaymentRequest <PaymentRequest>` message.
 The payment request lets Bob’s server sign the entire Request with the server’s `X.509 <https://en.wikipedia.org/wiki/X.509>`__ SSL certificate.
 (The Payment Protocol has been designed to allow other signing methods in the future.)
 Bob’s server sends the payment request to Charlie’s wallet in the reply to the HTTP GET.

 .. figure:: /img/dev/en-btcc-payment-request.png
    :alt: Bitcoin Core Showing Validated Payment Request

    Bitcoin Core Showing Validated Payment Request

-Charlie’s wallet receives the :ref:`PaymentRequest <term-paymentrequest>` message, checks its signature, and then displays the details from the :ref:`PaymentDetails <term-paymentdetails>` message to Charlie.
+Charlie’s wallet receives the :term:`PaymentRequest <PaymentRequest>` message, checks its signature, and then displays the details from the :term:`PaymentDetails <PaymentDetails>` message to Charlie.
 Charlie agrees to pay, so the wallet constructs a payment to the pubkey script Bob’s server provided.
 Unlike a traditional Bitcoin payment, Charlie’s wallet doesn’t necessarily automatically broadcast this payment to the `network <../devguide/p2p_network.html>`__.
-Instead, the wallet constructs a Payment message and sends it to the URL provided in the :ref:`PaymentDetails <term-paymentdetails>` message as an HTTP POST.
+Instead, the wallet constructs a Payment message and sends it to the URL provided in the :term:`PaymentDetails <PaymentDetails>` message as an HTTP POST.
 Among other things, the Payment message contains:

 -  The signed transaction in which Charlie pays Bob.